Improving Retrieval for RAG based Question Answering Models on Financial Documents: Techniques to Improve Retrieval

 \subsection{Query Expansion}

 Query Expansion, or query transformation refers to the idea of changing the question fed into the RAG pipeline to find relevant chunks based on more than the user's original question.
 The idea behind this is that oftentimes, the user's question may not explicitly contain all the information to indicate the algorithm where in the document it should look for the context, especially it is via a cosine similarity search.
 Sometimes, the user's question alone can mislead the algorithm to look in an incorrect area and therefore return an irrelevant chunk.
-(An example of that here would be cool).
 For more complicated questions and documents, more reasoning steps are required to know where to look and basic RAG pipelines lack this completely. \\

 A technique to somehow emulate the logic a human analyst might do with retrieval is to utilize Hypothetical Document Embeddings (HyDE).
 With HyDE, instead of just doing a similarity search with just the user's original query, it uses an LLM to generate a theoretical document when responding to a query and then does the similarity search with both the original question and hypothetical answer. \footnote{ AI Planet.
 Advanced RAG: Improving Retrieval using Hypothetical Document Embeddings (HYDE), 2023. https://medium.aiplanet.com/advanced-rag-improving-retrieval-using-hypothetical-document-embeddings-hyde-1421a8ec075a}.
 This technique has been shown to outperform standard retrievers and eliminate the need for custom embedding algorithms, but can occasionally lead to incorrect results as it is dependent on another LLM for additional context.\footnote{Luyu Gao, Xueguang Ma, Jimmy Lin, Jamie Callan.
 Precise Zero-Shot Dense Retrieval without Relevance Labels, 2022. arXiv:2212.10496.}